 PREPARING TO SELL

 If you’re selling you might be falling out of love with your home.
 But now is a time to remember why you bought it.
 We will help you go through its best features, what made you buy it, and why it’s a great home for your future buyer.
-No one knows your home better than you – we will help you get your home’s story told and reach that buyer who will fall in love as much as you once did.
+No one knows your home better than you – we will help you get your home’s story told and reach that buyer who will fall in love as much as you once did and that’s why getting a Real Estate Development can help a lot with selling your house.
 A home is so much more than number of beds, baths and square feet.
 It’s the way the light hits in the morning, it’s the birds who sing waking you up, it’s that neighbor who always seems to know what’s going on, it’s what time of day to take a particular street, or not.

 The most important step, which is completely free – remove about 75% of your possessions.
 Most people have too much “stuff” and delay throwing things away.
 Clutter is the biggest obstacle to selling your home for top dollar.
 Get a storage unit, use a friend or relative’s house, utilize your basement storage or attic to get rid of extraneous things.
 You want to remember that people need to see your house, not your things.